A cluster realization of $U_q(\mathfrak{sl_n})$ from quantum character varieties: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Vladimir Fock for sharing his insights and expertise, and for his suggestion to study quantum groups via quantization of the moduli spaces of framed local systems considered in his work with Alexander Goncharov.
 We are grateful to Arkady Berenstein for many inspiring discussions.
 Our gratitude also goes to Nicolai Reshetikhin for his support and helpful suggestions throughout the course of this work.
-Finally, we thank David Hernandez for his hospitality in Paris, where this work was completed.
-The second author was partially supported by the RFBR grant 14-01-00547.
+We thank Linhui Shen for careful reading of the first version of this manuscript, for teaching us a trick used in the proof of Proposition~\ref{prop-upper}, and for providing many excellent remarks, which led in particular to a significant simplification in the exposition of Lemma 7.6.
+We are grateful to David Hernandez for his hospitality in Paris, where the first version of this paper was completed.
+Finally, we would like to thank the anonymous referee for valuable comments which helped us improve exposition of the paper.